ascherer/web/knuth-pdf.md

-# knuth-pdf – PDF library of C/WEB sources in TeX Live
+# knuth-pdf – PDF collection of typeset C/WEB sources in TeX Live

 Here you find a large collection of PDF documents for many C/WEB programs in TeX\ Live, both in their original form as written by their respective authors,